M3ayz00/ft_transcendence/README.md

 ---

 ## About the Project

-**ft_transcendence** is a rich, production-like microservices project that delivers a real-time multiplayer Pong experience.
+**ft_transcendence** is a production-like microservices project that delivers a real-time multiplayer Pong experience.
 It includes:

 - Secure authentication with **JWT + TOTP 2FA**
 - Live chat and friend-management